 Corndogs are that delicious snack that no one can be bothered to make – but what if we told you it was incredibly easy AND we can make it even higher in protein?

 Basically, the concept is to use pea protein and besan for coating the sausages – in this case, venison sausages.
-I thought this was ideal because pea protein lends itself to thick coats and has a really mild and savory-pancakey-flavor (is that makes sense).
+This is ideal because pea protein lends itself to thick coats and has a really mild and savory-pancakey-flavor.

-I knew ‘traditional’ corndogs call for flour so I felt I should use some kind of thickener of that family.
-This is when I turned towards besan, aka chickpea flour.
+‘Traditional’ corndogs call for flour therefore some kind of thickener of that family would be best for this.
+This is when besan comes into play, aka chickpea flour.

-1. I threw the two powders together in a bowl, together with some coconut milk, one egg, and baking powder until the batter looked thick enough.
+1. Put the two powders together in a bowl, together with some coconut milk, one egg, and baking powder until the batter looks thick enough.

-2. I then cooked the sausages (two) and, when ready, drowned them in the batter before proceeding to panfry them.
-I should have turned them more so they look more cilindrical but ey, not a big deal.
+2. Then cook the sausages (two) and, when ready, drown them in the batter before proceeding to panfry them.
+Turn them while in the pan.

 Macros for two corndogs, each with a venison sausage in the middle: